 There’s nothing more valuable than a strong team, but giving them a system out of the 1980s causes more trouble than it does assistance.
 Often bugged to death with every update applied, often not connected properly to other systems, and often just a place to add the key info keeping everyone on track of the lifecycle stage their products are at.
 This is often despite it not being in sync, and manual efforts have to be applied to areas that need the same information duplicated into other fields.

-We hear of so many companies that use an Excel line plan and critical path external from their systems because their systems can’t provide them with enough of a solution that they don’t have to do this mundane task, that is also difficult to keep on top of with the mass workload and fast pace.
+We hear of so many companies that use an Excel line plan and critical path external from their systems because their systems can’t provide them with enough of a solution that they don’t have to do this mundane task, which is also difficult to keep on top of with the mass workload and fast pace.

 There seem to be more headaches and late nights than there are successes for these teams.
-They often devote the majority of their lives to helping these businesses that don’t seem to want to help them by investing enough into their technology that everyone and everything within the business can thrive.
+They often devote the majority of their lives to helping these businesses that don’t seem to want to help them by investing enough into their technology so that everyone and everything within the business can thrive.

 There’s always a risk in fashion when putting out a product because if it doesn’t sell, you’re not only stuck with stock that won’t budge, but you’re not able to use those sales and profits to reinvest back into the collections that create a stage for your brand, that creates a following that can grow.

 A software system is less of a risk – although a much slower turnaround time than a t-shirt if you want it to actively improve your business processes.
 More often than not a company rushes out such a system, wanting to apply it right that second, again, meaning the product team will suffer because they have to then add all their work that is in progress to the system, doing double the job they need to do, in a time frame that is given by the company, forgetting/disregarding the fact that they already have a 40 hour week, and they need time to rest up to be able to deliver a solid job within their contractual hours.